-- A swap is a derivative contract through which two parties change one scheme of payments into another one of a different nature, which is more suitable to the needs or objectives of the parties. - Swaps do not trade-on-exchanges.
-Swaps are over-the-counter contracts primarily between (large) businesses, investors, or financial institutions that are customized to the needs of both parties.
-Examples: - A swap can be useful for a company that has issued bonds in a foreign currency and wants to convert those payments into local currency by contracting a cross-currency swap.
+- The objective of a swap is to change one scheme of payments into another one of a different nature, which is more suitable to the needs or objectives of the parties.
+Examples: - Large companies finance themselves by issuing debt bonds, on which they pay a fixed interest rate to investors.
+They may contract a swap to transform those fixed payments into variable interest rate payments, which are linked to market interest rates.
+A reason for such a swap would be to optimize the company's debt structure. - a swap can also be useful for a company that has issued bonds in a foreign currency and wants to convert those payments into local currency by contracting a cross-currency swap.
 Currency swaps may be made because a company receives a loan or revenues in a foreign currency, which must be changed into local currency, or vice-versa.